Jalink-lab/pde-screen-2021/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4746173.svg)](https://doi.org/10.5281/zenodo.4746173)

-This repository contains the code a accompanying [this paper](https://www.google.com) and has been used for all analysis and generation of the figures.
+This repository contains the code accompanying [this paper](https://www.google.com) and has been used for all analysis and generation of the figures.

 # Layout
 * All raw data can be found in [this zenodo repository](https://zenodo.org/record/4746173).